A woman with a sad expression stands in front of three doctors, who tower over her like mountains with their backs turned.

 How Getting Diagnosed With NASH Made Me Feel

-It was on the 22nd of December, in 2022, when I got my diagnosis.
-I remember I was feeling very deflated and anxious about my liver biopsy results.
+It was December 22, 2022, when I got my diagnosis.
+I remember feeling very deflated and anxious about my liver biopsy results.
 My hepatology nurse, with whom I have grown to have a strong bond over the last couple of years, told me my biopsy results were not good, and she was apprehensive about the condition of my liver.

 I was 28 when I was diagnosed with NASH